 Today, hot flashes are commonly treated with hormone replacement therapy.
-However since this is associated with increased risk of breast cancer, and hear issues, most physicians limit how long a woman takes such hormones.
+However since this is associated with increased risk of breast cancer most physicians limit how long a woman takes such hormones.

 About the Study

 Rochester Clinical Research is currently recruiting women seeking alternatives for hot flash management.
 We are in need of otherwise healthy women between the ages of 40-65 for a study examining the long term safety and tolerability of an investigational oral medication aimed at reducing the frequency of hot flashes in postmenopausal women.
-The study will last approximately 60 weeks with 17-18 visits to our office.
+The study will last approximately 60 weeks with 16 visits to our office.
 Study related care is provided to participants at no cost.
-Compensation for time and travel may be available up to $75 per RCR visit for those who qualify.
+Reimbursement for time and travel may be available up to $1300 for those who qualify.

 How do you know if you experience hot flashes?

 These questions may help:

 - Do you find yourself getting a sudden, overwhelming feeling of heat in your face and upper chest?